lambdaclass/concrete/ROADMAP.md

     with round-trip cases for linear arithmetic, bitvectors, sound division, nonlinear SMT terms, branch/path facts, and invalid expressions.
 (Gate present + wired.)
-13. [OPEN — gate missing] Add backend-owned discharge adapters over `ObligationCore`: constant fold, `omega`, `bv_decide`, linked Lean theorem, Lean replay, external SMT, oracle/test evidence, runtime enforcement, assumption, and trust boundary.
+13. [DONE] Add backend-owned discharge adapters over `ObligationCore`: constant fold, `omega`, `bv_decide`, linked Lean theorem, Lean replay, external SMT, oracle/test evidence, runtime enforcement, assumption, and trust boundary.
     Each adapter may only produce its declared evidence class.
-Add `scripts/tests/check_obligation_discharge_adapters.sh` to prove a solver adapter cannot emit kernel evidence, a runtime check cannot emit proof evidence, and a Lean/kernel adapter cannot depend on external solver state.
-NOTE (2026-06-15): the adapter *firewall* property (solver↛kernel, kernel↛solver) is already exercised by `check_obligation_redteam.sh`, but the dedicated per-adapter gate above does not yet exist — write it or formally fold it into redteam.
+(Implemented as a typed `DischargeAdapter` with a declared evidence-class set and a `DischargeAdapter.fold` that rejects a foreign class — `omega`/`bv`/`smt`/ `replay`/`constantFold`/`linkedLean`/`oracle` adapters in `Report.lean`.
+The
+    firewall is KERNEL-CHECKED by compile-time `example`s, so a green build already proves it.)
+The gate is `scripts/tests/check_discharge_adapters.sh` (Makefile `test-discharge-adapters`) — NOTE: it is named `check_discharge_adapters.sh`, not the `check_obligation_discharge_adapters.sh`
+    this item's text originally specified.
 14. [DONE] Make policies consume the final ledger instead of recomputing facts: forbid-assume, forbid-vacuous, solver-evidence policy, stale-proof policy, runtime-safety requirements, trusted-boundary policy, and release gates.